1. Do we require Council Approval for all our building work?

 5. What is a Complying Development Certificate (CDC)?

-A CDC is a type of building approval certificate that can be issued by a Certifiers2U or your local Council.
-If your building project meets the requirements for a CDC, then the process much quicker and you will not require a Development Application (DA).It combines the functions of a Development Application (DA) and a Construction Certificate (CC), and is a simpler and quicker approval process than submitting a DA.
-In most cases, approval under this system is issued in a few days if all the necessary paperwork has been submitted.
+A CDC is a type of building approval certificate that can be issued by a private certifier or your local Council.
+If your building project meets the requirements for a CDC, then the process much quicker and you will not require a Development Application (DA).

 6. Why is it quicker to use Certifiers2U, rather than your local Council?